-Over the last few months I’ve been working hard on my latest first-person shooter project Competitive Recoil (now available on the Unreal Marketplace).
-The process took far longer than expected, mostly because scope creep seems to be my biggest weakness and I get distracted by new features far too easily.
+Over the last few months I’ve been working hard on my latest first-person shooter project Competitive Recoil.
+The whole process took far longer than expected, and it was mostly because scope creep seems to be a huge weakness of mine, and I get far too easily distracted by new features.

-Sometimes the only way to fight this is to turn those dream features into future techarthub content, and so here we are with the first of what I hope will become a series of Substance Designer impact decal tutorials!
+Sometimes the only way to fight this is to turn those dream features into future techarthub content, and so here we are with the first of what I hope will become a series of Substance Designer tutorials on the creation of impact decals.

 This Substance Designer tutorial will take you step-by-step through the process of creating a set of bullet hole textures perfect for use either as an impact decal within the game engine of your choice, or as a part of a larger Substance Graph.

 This is part one of a two part series that covers the creation of a bullet impact decal in Substance Designer before bringing it into Unreal Engine 5.
-The second part, where we dive into the engine and set up a Impact Decal Master Material (and a bunch of other cool stuff), can be found here!
+The second part, where we dive into the engine and set up a Impact Decal Master Material (as well as a bunch of other cool stuff) can be found here.

 Here are some examples of the images that can be generated from the result of this tutorial.

-You can click any of the images to grab a higher resolution version.
+Click any of the images for a higher resolution version.

 Luckily, collecting reference for impacts like these is super easy.
 Stock photo sites are particularly useful for this as it’s usually not difficult to find some real-world examples of what we’re after.
 Here are a few I found which informed my approach.